nie-ine/use-case-catalogue/README.md

 # use-case-catalogue
-Catalogue of diverse use - cases where NIE-INE technologies are applied
+Catalogue of diverse use-cases where NIE-INE technologies are applied